 There are numerous benefits to choosing peer to peer lending as a way to get passive income.
 Let’s look at a few of them here.

-Compared to other investment options, you can get a great return with peer to peer lending.
+Compared to other investment options, you can get a strong return with peer to peer lending.
 On average, you can expect to get about a 10% return on your investment.

 So, if you invest $1,000, you’ll end up with $1,100 at the end of the loan repayment process.
 Although this may not seem like a lot, the more you invest, the more you’ll earn in interest every month and the more you’ll end up with.